problemforward/PFbaseproject/README.md

 ## Issues

+1. Need to make generic README.md to pull from?
-1. Unsure of ability to incorporate logo as part of a ggplot theme... needs more experimentation but may have to be manually added
+2. Unsure of ability to incorporate logo as part of a ggplot theme... needs more experimentation but may have to be manually added
-2. More generic files to add to .gitignore?
+3. More generic files to add to .gitignore?
-3. Need Shiny app theme!
+4. Need Shiny app theme!

 ## Overview
 This is a README for the _____ that is a collaboration between Problem Forward and ____.
 This is an overview of the project and will contain iterative updates so we can follow what is happening in the file.